Planetbiru/MagicObject/tutorial.md

 ->update();
 ```

-Note that the object returned by the `where` method is `PicoDatabasePersistenceExtended` not `MagicObject`.
+Note that the object returned by the `where` method is instance of `PicoDatabasePersistenceExtended` not instance of `MagicObject`.
 Of course, we will no longer be able to use the methods in MagicObject.
-Of course we understand that this method is used for certain purposes.
 ## Filtering, Ordering and Pagination

 MagicObject will filter data according to the given criteria.
 On the other hand, MagicObject will only retrieve data on the specified page by specifying `limit` and `offset` data in the `select` query.